 Mitsui Chemicals Group Clean-up Caravan

 Mitsui Chemicals has undertaken clean-up activities in areas around our sites.
 In fiscal 2019, we launched a group-wide initiative, the Mitsui Chemicals Group Clean-up Caravan, calling on our affiliates in Japan and overseas to join in these activities.
 Going beyond the range of activities around our sites, the scope of the activities was broadened to allow for more employee initiatives, now including participation in clean-up activities organized by nonprofit and governmental bodies as well as clean-ups following community events.
-A total of 8,855 people have participated in the Caravan campaign, collecting 69,875 kg of waste since fiscal 2019.
+A total of 23,510 people participated in the Caravan campaign, collecting 176,910 kg of waste since fiscal 2019.

-Hidakagawa Honshu Chemical Industry Forest —Ongoing participation in the Corporate Forest project—
+Hidakagawa Honshu Chemical Industry Forest —Ongoing Participation in the Corporate Forest Project—

 Honshu Chemical Industry Co., Ltd., a Mitsui Chemicals affiliate has been participating in the Corporate Forest project* aimed at preserving the forest environment, which has been promoted by Wakayama Prefecture as part of its environmental protection activities for ten years since 2010.
 Honshu Chemical Industry employees and their family planted approximately 1,500 broad-leaved trees in a forest (1.32 ha in area), and the employees remove undergrowth and perform complementary planting thereafter every year under the instructions of Kichu Forestry Association, which manages the forest on behalf of the company.
 In 2020, Honshu Chemical Industry signed an Agreement on Forest Preservation and Management with Wakayama Prefecture and Hidakagawa Town, with the aim of extending the effort for ten years.
 A signing ceremony for the new agreement was held in the Governor’s office at the Wakayama prefectural office, in which Mr. Nisaka (Governor of Wakayama Prefecture), Mr. Kurume (Hidakagawa Town Mayor), and Mr. Ohori (General manager of Wakayama Works at Honshu Chemical Industry) signed the agreement.